chocolatey-community/chocolatey-packages/automatic/partitionmasterfree/README.md

 ## Notes

+- **Only the latest package version works as vendor doesn't kep versioned downloads and doesn't allow redistribution**
+- Install is not completely silent, the application is launched after installation (we will try to close the application).
 - Uninstall is not completely silent, a browser window is opened during uninstallation.
-- Install is not completely silent, the application is launched after installation (we will try to close the application).

 ![screenshot](https://cdn.rawgit.com/chocolatey/chocolatey-coreteampackages/master/automatic/partitionmasterfree/screenshot.png)